 Day 6 return to Cusco; spend evening at Plaza de Armas; Sacsayhuaman fortress; markets for souvenirs; atlas map reading session helps planning future journeys.

-Day 7 flight back to Lima; last morning shopping in markets; finalize with native crafts; familys groups can reflect on bonds; yellowstone landscapes provide closing reflections.
+Day 7 flight back to Lima; last morning shopping in markets; finalise with native crafts; family groups can reflect on bonds; Yellowstone landscapes provide closing reflections.

 Altitude and pacing tips for kids and seniors

-Begin with a conservative ascent plan: cap daily elevation gain at 150–300 meters on routes above 2,000 meters, and schedule full rest day after every 2–3 days of higher walking.
-For seniors and younger travelers, keep pace at a level where conversation remains easy and heart rate stays within a comfortable range, whether aiming for scenic overlooks or cultural stops.
+Begin with a conservative ascent plan: cap daily elevation gain at 150–300 metres on routes above 2,000 metres, and schedule a full rest day after every 2–3 days of higher walking.
+For seniors and younger travellers, keep pace at a level where conversation remains easy and heart rate stays within a comfortable range, whether aiming for scenic overlooks or cultural stops.

-Acclimatization plan prioritizes gradual gains: above 2,000 m limit climbs to 200–300 m per day; add extra rest day after two consecutive high-altitude days.
+Acclimatisation plan prioritises gradual gains: above 2,000 m limit climbs to 200–300 m per day; add extra rest day after two consecutive high-altitude days.
 Packed itineraries call for extended downtime in valleys; flamenco performances or highland museum visits provide cultural experiences between climbs, providing moments that strengthen bonds earned during sharing sunrises and meals.
-For trips linking vanuatu or morocco, pace remains gentle so younger travelers and seniors can enjoy multiple low-angle viewpoints.
+For trips linking vanuatu or morocco, pace remains gentle so younger travellers and seniors can enjoy multiple low-angle viewpoints.

-Itinerary structure favors low-intensity days with scenic transitions.
+Itinerary structure favours low-intensity days with scenic transitions.
 Select routes with lower base altitudes or shorter summits; aim for multiple short days instead of single long pushes.
-In practice, pace stays well below max effort, keeping conversations lively and eyes bright.
-For driving trips around southern regions in Surrey or Shrewsbury area, plan wide vistas and frequent pauses.
-When encountering roman ruins or highland passes, mix in rest days with sightseeing to keep energy high for younger and older travelers alike.
-For destinations like transylvania or morocco, schedule gradual ascents and extended days at moderate heights so packed adventures stay enjoyable.
+In practice, pace stays well below max effort, keeping conversations lively, and eyes bright.
+For driving trips around southern regions in Surrey or the Shrewsbury area, plan wide vistas and frequent pauses.
+When encountering Roman ruins or highland passes, mix in rest days with sightseeing to keep energy high for younger and older travellers alike.
+For destinations like Transylvania or Morocco, schedule gradual ascents and extended days at moderate heights so packed adventures stay enjoyable.

 Accessible Machu Picchu options and day trips